-After catching an overnight flight to Reykjavík, George headed straight to the headquarters of Össur prosthetics—long-time partner on the Nike Sole initiative—and got ready to put months of design work to the test.
+After catching a red-eye to Reykjavík, George headed straight to the headquarters of Össur prosthetics — longtime partner on the Nike Sole initiative — and got ready to put months of design work to the test.

 There, he leapt into a marathon work session with Paralympic long jumper Markus Rehm.
-Within minutes, "plan A" was out of the window.
-Watching slo-mo footage of Markus running and jumping, they realised that George's initial prototype wasn't making proper contact with the ground!
+Within minutes, “plan A” was out the window.
+Watching slo-mo footage of Markus running and jumping, they realized that George’s initial prototype wasn’t making proper contact with the ground!

 That was just one “aha” moment the two had over the course of a highly productive weekend.
 Other improvements included removing plastic studs that could present a slipping hazard for long jumpers, and shifting spikes to the very front edge for targeted traction.

-(1) George found that very few elite athletes want a midsole (cushioning between their blade and spike pad)—"the blade is [already] a big spring".
+(1) George found that very few elite athletes want a midsole (cushioning between their blade and spike pad) — “the blade is [already] a big spring.”
 (2) Depending on their sport, different athletes use different spike configurations.
-(3) George's à la carte spike pad option has pre-scored cutting grooves to encourage customisation.
+(3) George’s à la carte spike pad option has pre-scored cutting grooves to encourage customizing.